lamhq/tech-notes/devops/gcp/1-core-infr/4-storage.md

 From a security perspective, Cloud Storage always encrypts data on the server side, before it's written to disk.

-### Use cases

-A few examples include serving website content, storing data for archival and disaster recovery, and distributing large data objects to end users via Direct Download.

-Cloud Storage's primary use is whenever binary large-object storage (also known as a "BLOB") is needed for:
-- online content such as videos and photos
-- backup and archived data
-- storage of intermediate results in processing workflows.

-### Structure

-Cloud Storage files are organized into buckets.
-A bucket needs a globally unique name and a specific geographic location for where it should be stored.

 ### Versioning